-McKinney, Texas has so much to offer, from its thriving downtown cultural district to its amazing food scene to all of the tourist spots it has to offer families in its lovely country environment.
-It’s another burgeoning Texas city that’s bursting at the seams now that it’s the home of the AT&T Byron Nelson golf tournament.
+McKinney, Texas has so much to offer, from its thriving downtown cultural district to its fantastic food scene to all of the tourist spots it has to offer families in its lovely country environment.
+It’s another burgeoning Texas city bursting at the seams now that it’s the home of the AT&T Byron Nelson golf tournament.

-Food Walks of Texas offers guided, walking food tours of historic downtown McKinney.
+Food Walks of Texas offers guided food tours of historic downtown McKinney.
 Perfect for visitors or locals, you’ll learn about our city’s fascinating history while enjoying its best eats.
 In addition to delicious food tastings, you’ll learn interesting tidbits about the backgrounds and inspiration of the chefs/owners behind the eateries, as well as plenty of historical, cultural, and architectural information relevant to the historic downtown McKinney Square.

 Best Things to Do in McKinney